-2. Other receivables from exchange transactions - The unpredictable nature of the various line items that make up the total balance makes it impossible to prepare a reasonable budget.

-3. Consumer debtors - The variance is mainly attributed to the effect of the COVID-19 lockdown when the credit control measures could not be implemented.
+- 1. Other receivables from exchange transactions The unpredictable nature of the various line items that make up the total balance makes it impossible to prepare a reasonable budget. - 2.
+Consumer debtors The variance is mainly attributed to the effect of the various COVID-19 lockdowns when the credit control measures could not be implemented.
 A number of customers' accounts went into arrears during this period.

-4. Cash and cash equivalents - The variance is mainly attributed to the fact that there was a proposal to revise the sale of the business agreement between the municipal entity and the parent municipality (MMM).
+The variance is also due to the change in the impairment methodology which now includes impairment on government debt. - 3.
+Cash and cash equivalents The variance is mainly attributed to the fact that there was a proposal to revise the sale of the business agreement between the municipal entity and the parent municipality (MMM).
 This would have resulted in better cash flow for the municipal entity linked to the shareholder's loan and the intercompany loan.
 As this revision did not materialize the cash reserves budget for, were not realized.